Watts-College/cpp-527-fall-2021/schedule.md

 Scope prevents actions inside of a function from impacting your active work environment.

-For example, why is X not altered here except through assignment?
+For example, why is X not altered here when we call the *two.plus.two()* function since the value of 4 is assigned to X inside the function?

 ```r
 x <- 10